 Yoga therapy interventions can be commissioned privately by families, or can be delivered within education and childcare settings.
 If you are interested in finding out more about yoga therapy for children and young people then please contact us.

-Wise Minded Wellbeing’s therapeutic yoga services for adults are still in development, but will be aimed at improving mental health and psychological wellbeing.
-Ali will be drawing on her expertise in clinical psychology and yoga teaching to tailor programs to support people who are experiencing mild to moderate anxiety and/or low mood.
+Wise Minded Wellbeing offers 1:1 therapeutic yoga to adults with mental health difficulties.
+Ali draws on her expertise in clinical psychology and yoga teaching, as well as additional training in yoga for mental health, to tailor programs to support people who are experiencing mild to moderate anxiety and/or low mood.